 Eagles in the NFL

-Boston College football has sent 234 players to the NFL, including 214 through the NFL Draft; of which 21 players were selected in the first round.
-Sundays are filled with BC Eagles on the field in nearly every league match-up as 16 former BC players, including two-time Pro Bowl lineman Chris Lindstrom and Ravens standout WR Zay Flowers.
+Boston College Football has sent 245 players to the NFL, including 217 through the NFL Draft, where 21 players were selected in the first round.
+Sundays are filled with Eagles on the field in nearly every league match-up as 17 former Boston College players, including four-time Pro Bowl lineman Chris Lindstrom and Ravens standout WR Zay Flowers.

 NFL EAGLES THROUGH THE YEARS

-The Eagles have sent 237 players to the NFL and featured 16 alumni on league rosters in 2024.
-Leading the way is the latest first round pick out of Boston College in 2024 Pro-Bowl selection Zay Flowers, who logged over 1,000 receiving yards in his sophomore campaign with the Baltimore Ravens.
+The Eagles have sent 245 players to the NFL and featured 17 alumni on league rosters in 2025.
+Leading the way is the last first round pick out of Boston College, Pro-Bowl selection Zay Flowers, who logged over 1,000 receiving yards in back-to-back campaigns with the Baltimore Ravens.
+Atlanta Falcons offensive lineman Chris Lindstrom was named to the Pro Bowl for the fourth consecutive year in 2025.
+He has started for an offensive line that's blocked for running back Bijan Robinson to a league-leading 2,026 yards from scrimmage ahead of week 17, the only player in the NFL to amass 2,000 total yards thus far.
+In addition, Lindstrom has only missed 10 of a possible 980 offensive snaps this season.
 Quarterback Matt Ryan, who captained the Eagles in 2006 and 2007, was the third overall pick of the Atlanta Falcons in 2008 and ranks eighth all-time in league history with 59,735 career passing yards.
 In his 15-year career, Ryan garnered MVP honors in 2016, while earning First Team All-Pro and led Atlanta to Super Bowl LI, and Rookie of the Year recognition in 2008 before announcing his retirement in 2024.
 The success of BC players in the NFL goes back to the league's beginning in 1920 with at least one player active in each season of NFL history.
-Art Donovan was the Eagles' first star player in the NFL; starting at defensive tackle for over a decade from 1950-61 and accumulating four All-Pro selections.
+Art Donovan was the Eagles' first star player in the NFL, starting at defensive tackle for over a decade from 1950-61 and accumulating four All-Pro selections.
 Luke Kuechly entered the league in 2012 as the No. 9 pick of the Carolina Panthers.
 Prior to retiring after the 2019 season, Kuechly earned five All-Pro and seven Pro-Bowl selections; both the most all-time among BC players.
 He totaled 1,092 career tackles, twice leading the league, and picked up back-to-back Defensive Player of the Year honors in 2012 and 2013.
+Kuechly has been named a semifinalist for the Pro Football Hall of Fame in back-to-back years.

 O-LINE U